xiix0/scam/README.md

-You will be the last person to buy a Chrysler.
+You will be attacked by a beast who has the body of a wolf, the tail of a lion, and the face of Donald Duck.